whitefusionhq/ellisflutes_site/src/_world_flutes/quena.md

 The quena (pronounced kay-nah) is a traditional flute of the Andes.
 It is typically in the key of G, has six holes and a thumb hole and plays the diatonic major (do re mi) scale.
 It is known for it’s distinct timber and strong voice.
 The quenacho is of the same design, only a lower key, typically D.

-Taditional quena designs are often plagued by issues with tuning accuracy and limited dynamic range.
+Traditional quena designs are often plagued by issues with tuning accuracy and limited dynamic range.
 Meaning that they are difficult to play in the second octave, requiring a very powerful embouchure (and consequently being nearly impossible to play softly), and depending upon the design, having a tendency to be either flat in the second octave, or (in the case of tapered bore quena) sharp in the second octave.
-These idiosyncracies are generally accepted among quena players and compensated for in degree.
+These idiosyncrasies are generally accepted among quena players and compensated for in degree.

 Over the years I have have approached quena making from a more traditional direction, doing both cylindrical bored quena and tapered bore quena, but always attempting a visual aesthetic that is consistent with what players expect quena to look like.
 But this adherence to a visual idea also put some limits on the design that prevented some of these tuning issues from being corrected.